daytonaio/inggest-agentkit-coding-agent/README.md

 ## Getting Started

+Before proceeding with either Local or Docker setup, complete the following steps:
+1. Clone this repository to your local machine
+2. Copy `.env.example` to `.env` and add your API keys

 ### 1. Local Setup

-1. Clone this repository.
-2. Install dependencies:
+1. Install dependencies:

    ```bash
    npm install
    ```

-3. Copy `.env.example` to `.env` and add your API keys.
-4. Run the agent:
+2. Run the agent:

    ```bash
    npm run start